emorycpa/emory.dev/README.md

 * `pages/` - All generic page layouts and types
 * `templates/` - Small bits of markup that are put together to form entire pages

-Inside the `templates/` directory is the *layout.njk* file.
-This determines general structure of every page.
+Inside `templates/`:
+* *layout.njk* - Determines general page settings and layout structure for all pages
+* *macros.njk* - Blocks of content that can be quickly added and customized into templates.
+Good for preserving consistency across components that are used many times over
+* *variables.njk* - Snippets of information that can be called to populate templates or change template conditions

 A majority of the development will occur inside the `templates/partials/` directory.
 By default, several generic folders and files already exist to give a headstart.
-This structure can be changed to accommodate the project's needs, but consistency among all Emory project templates is important.
+Feel free to create additional directories to accommodate the project's needs.

 Inside `templates/partials/`:

 * `global/` - Components that occur across every webpage such as the header and footer
-* `snippet/` - Small blocks of standalone markup, such as blockquotes or lists
-* `component/` - Complete items such as Carousels or Modals which may contain several Snippets
-* `section/` - Large blocks of content that builds out a section of a page which may contain several Components or Snippets
 * `wysiwyg/` - Small bits of placeholder markup used specifically for populating generic content into WYSIWYG areas in the template

 ### Understanding the SASS structure